 - Return the pan to the freezer for 10 minutes or until the chocolate layer is set.
 Then, refrigerate for 1 hour before slicing.

-- Remove from the fridge and wait for 5 minutes before cutting to avoid the chocolate top layer to crack.
+- Remove from the fridge and wait for 5 minutes before cutting to prevent the chocolate top layer from cracking.

-- If you can, warm the blade of your knife under a flame or boiling water (dry in a towel) and cut into 12 squares.
-The warm blade will cut the chocolate layer easily avoiding the layer to break in pieces.
+- If you can, warm the blade of your knife under a flame or boiling water (dry in a towel) and cut the bars into 12 squares.
+The warm blade will cut the chocolate layer easily, preventing the layer from breaking into pieces.